 Repair Together

-Amistad Way weaves diverse wisdom traditions into practical pathways for healing harm, rebuilding trust, and strengthening community self‑determination.
+Amistad Way weaves diverse wisdom traditions into pathways for healing harm, rebuilding trust, and strengthening the fabric of community.

 Reclaiming Our Shared Capacity To Heal